act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 #### Failed Example 3

-The first `meta` element on the page is not valid because it uses colon (":") rather than semicolon (";").
+The first `meta` element on this page is not valid because it uses colon (":") rather than semicolon (";").
 The second `meta` element redirects to a new page after 5 seconds.

 ```html
 <head>